ArtifexSoftware/ghostpdl/win32/ReadMe.txt

 project file allows customers to build a version of Ghostscript that uses the UFST font library.
 By default the project expects the UFST to be checked out and built in C:\ufst (using the project files in C:\ufst\demo\bin).

-This location can be changed if required by editing the value of UFST_ROOT set in each of the nmake invocation lines in the debugging section of the Project properties for ghostscript-ufst.vcproj.
+This location can be changed if required by editing the value of UFST_ROOT set in each of the nmake invocation lines in the debugging section of the project properties for ghostscript-ufst.vcproj.
+If the path is changed the debugging runtime arguments below will need to be adjusted accordingly.

 Example debugging arguments for this project are as follows: